 What is a Shaman?

-A shaman is someone who has the ability to move between the visible world of form and matter and the invisible world of energy and spirits.
+A shaman is someone with the ability to move between the visible world of form and matter and the invisible world of energy and spirits.

 For me this ability has the purpose of asking questions and bringing the answers back to help and heal things in this reality.